dspeyer/dspeyer.github.io/magic.md

 * DC 20 to know the specific behavior of an effect

 As with any knowledge skill, checks are not needed to remember things you have personally encountered.
 In particular, you know the limits of your own abilities even if you have no ranks in knowledge(arcana).

+## Knowledge (Geology)

+Covers rocks, minerals, soils, erosion and tectonics.
+Receives a synergy from knowledge(chemistry).

+## Knowledge (Meteorology)

+Covers weather and climate.
+Receives a synergy from knowledge(physics).

+Can be used to predict the weather

+* From local observations:
+    * DC 15: today's weather
+    * DC 25: tomorrow's weather
+* With observations from several hundred miles:
+    * DC 10: today's weather
+    * DC 20: tomorrow's weather
+    * DC 30: four days out
+* With detailed observations from thousands of miles plus satellite imagery and composite radar maps
+    * DC 5: today's weather
+    * DC 10: tomorrow's weather
+    * DC 15: four days out
+    * DC 25: ten days out

+## Knowledge (Nature)

+Not it's own set of knowledge but an attempt to understand biology, geology, meteorology and physics as part of a coherent whole.
+You can use half ranks in this in place of any of those.
+Grants a synergy to Survival

 ## Knowledge (Religion)